jschx/uguush/README.md

 `-f` Take a fullscreen screenshot.

 `-g` Use uguu.se to upload.
-It keeps files for one hour and has a 150MB max upload size.
+It keeps files for 24 hours and has a 150MB max upload size.

 `-s` Take a selection screenshot.